-- Use public and private cloud infrastructure;
+- use public and private cloud infrastructure;

-- Discuss key concepts in cloud computing such as Infrastructure as a Service (IaaS), Platform as a service (PaaS) och Software as a Service (SaaS);
+- discuss key concepts in cloud computing such as Infrastructure as a Service (IaaS), Platform as a service (PaaS) och Software as a Service (SaaS);

-- Apply cloud security best practices in solutions;
+- apply cloud security best practices in solutions;

-- Use modern systems for handling massive datasets;
+- use modern systems for handling massive datasets;

-- Implement software based on analysis as in the previous point and using technology presented in the course;
+- implement software based on analysis as in the previous point and using technology presented in the course;

-- Critically analyse, discuss and present solutions and implementations in writing and orally.
+- critically analyse, discuss and present solutions and implementations in writing and orally.

 The course is an application-oriented introduction to cloud computing and data engineering.
 Basic concepts in cloud computing, such as virtualization, service layers, and basic security.
 Practical use of cloud infrastructure.
 Different storage management solutions and their advantages and disadvantages, including cloud-based dynamic allocation of volumes, object storage, distributed file systems and SQL and NoSQL databases.
 Design and development of batch analysis pipelines for large datasets.
 The MapReduce programming model and applications based on frameworks such as Apache Hadoop and Apache Spark.
 Evaluation and analysis of scalability, including concepts such as horizontal and vertical scaling, and strong and weak scaling.
-Deployment strategies using container technologies and an introduction to continuous integration and deployment.

-Lectures and seminars, guest lectures and laboratory work.
+Lectures, seminars, guest lectures and laboratory work.
 Participants work both in groups and individually.

 Oral and written presentation on assignments.
 Written report on software project.
 Active participation in seminars.